 We can’t help ourselves.
 Right?
-We get excited about getting baby that first birthday present or Christmas gift and choosing something we really want to see them enjoy…and that’s ok too!
+We get excited about getting a perfect baby gift for Christmas or their first birthday, unique gifts that we really want to see them ENJOY…and that’s ok too!

 So…here are some tips on finding a happy medium…

-Tips for how to choose a great meaningful gift:
+Tips for how to choose a great meaningful baby gift:

 But that’s a hard concept to convey to a new baby!